 Anna Maria Webb by Kneller 1712

-James and his brother Charles fought in the 1715 Jacobite Uprising both being captured and attainted for treason and their estates and titles forfeited.
-James, imprisoned in The Tower of London, was beheaded on Tower Hill on 26th February 1716, the powerful Whig politicians led by Robert Walpole and King George I having absolutely refused all pleas for clemency.
+James and his brother Charles fought in the 1715 Jacobite Uprising, both being captured and attainted for treason and their estates and titles forfeited.
+James, imprisoned in The Tower of London, was beheaded on Tower Hill on 26 February 1716, the powerful Whig politicians led by Robert Walpole and King George I having absolutely refused all pleas for clemency.

-In 1712 James had married Anna Maria Webb daughter of Sir John Webb, 3rd Baronet of Odstock.
-He left a baby son John, titular 4th Earl, born in 1713 who died in 1731, and a daughter, Anna Maria born in 1716 after his execution.
-She married Robert Petre, 8th Baron Petre, 1713-1742, in St. Pauls Cathedral on 2nd May 1734.
+In 1712 James married Anna Maria Webb, daughter of Sir John Webb, 3rd Baronet of Odstock.
+He left a baby son John, titular 4th Earl, born in 1713 and died in 1731, and a daughter Anna Maria, born in 1716 after his execution.
+She married Robert Petre, 8th Baron Petre, 1713-1742, in St. Paul’s Cathedral on 2 May 1734.
 She died in 1760 leaving many descendants, including the present Baron, John Petre, 18th Baron Petre, born in 1942.